 Looking at my outfit in the first photo of this post guess what the weather was like.
 When ever I am on vacation, it rains.
 LOL.

 Besides dancing my favorite part of the salsa cruise is when the boat reaches the Tanana River.
 The Tanana River is glacier-fed.
 Consequently, her water is milky from silt.
 On the contrary, the Chena is rain-fed meaning that the water is crystal clear.
-At the point where the Chena flows into the Tanana you can see the mixing of the waters as the water colors are different.
-One can see how they mix, the eddies of various size and the change in color due to the mixing process.
+The point where the Chena flows into the Tanana shows how the rivers mix because their water colors differ.
+The eddies of various size change in color due to the mixing process.

-Another interesting thing is that the water table of the Tanana is higher than that of the Chena.
-This means some water of the Tanana flows upstream into the Chena while it actually flows down the gradient from the higher to the lower water table.
+Another interesting thing is the higher water table of the Tanana than that of the Chena.
+This means some water of the Tanana flows upstream into the Chena.
+It actually flows down the gradient from the higher to the lower water table.
 You can imaging that watching this play of nature is my favorite part of the tour.
 It is just fascinating.

 Are you planning a cruise vacation to Alaska or elsewhere?
 Then you may like to read about what to pack for a dance cruise.

 Do you like river tours?
 Do you like wine or other drinks tasting events?
 Have you been on a cruise?
 What did you wear?
 Let me know, I am curious.

 Get a subscription to High Latitude Style.

 Photos: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved